Ahhh, bean soup.

 a few generous pinches of freshly ground black pepper and pink or white sea salt

 6-7 medium-large stalks of kale, leaves torn and stems discarded

 1 Tbs.
 Apple cider vinegar

-2. Heat a large stock pot over medium heat.
+Heat a large stock pot over medium heat.
 Add the olive oil, and allow to heat for 2 minutes.
 Add the onion and a pinch of sea salt, and sauté for 3 minutes.
 Add the sliced leek, and continue to cook until everything is caramelized and lightly browned, about 7 minutes, stirring occasionally to avoid burning.
-Toss in the diced carrot and celery, stir, and continue to cook for another 3 minutes.
-Stir in the garlic, and allow to cook for 1 minute with the vegetables.

-5. Turn the heat off, stir in the torn kale leaves, and cover to steam for 3-5 minutes.
-Once you're ready to serve, stir in the apple cider vinegar, and serve each bowl with any desired toppings.
+Once the kale is tender and bright green, stir in the apple cider vinegar, and serve each bowl with any desired toppings.